Join us in Washington, DC on May 10, 2017 for our signature seminar on Legal Essentials for Private Foundations.

 Looking for a focused discussion on the tricky rules around self-dealing and conflicts of interest?

-Our webinar on Self-Dealing and Conflicts of Interest is offered April 12.
+Members can listen to our webinar on Self-Dealing and Conflicts of Interest here.
 It serves as a great lead-in to this daylong seminar.